By Olivia Cahoon

 David Conrad, director of sales and marketing, Mutoh America, Inc., says printed construction site banners provide a number of benefits including protecting the surrounding area from debris and dust to maintaining a well-kept area that improves the overall look of messy construction spaces.

 Randy Paar, marketing manager, display graphics, Canon Solutions America, agrees, citing two benefits of using printed media in construction sites.
-Banners can turn an otherwise ugly construction site into something more esthetically pleasing while providing an effective means to communicate information about the building under construction.
+Banners can turn an otherwise ugly construction site into something more aesthetically pleasing while providing an effective means to communicate information about the building under construction.
 “This can help in driving occupancy or business once the project is completed,” he adds.

 “In addition, job site banners provide a level of security and privacy for the workers behind the fence,” shares Mike Kyritsi, president, swissQprint America.